codam-coding-college/MLX42/README.md

 5. Create a ```main.c``` file, include ```MLX42/MLX42.h```, compile with:
  - ```-ldl -lglfw -lGL -lX11 -lpthread -lXrandr -lXi```
 6. Run.

+The systems below have not been tested yet.

 ### For Windows:
 - Switch to MacOS or Linux, as there is no CMake or way to compile for it yet.